tediousjs/node-mssql/README.md

 __Arguments__

 - **procedure** - Name of the stored procedure to be executed.
 - **callback(err, recordsets, returnValue)** - A callback which is called after execution has completed, or an error has occurred. `returnValue` is also accessible as property of recordsets.
+Optional.
+If omited, returns [Promise](#promise).

 __Example__